Introduction

 Make the difference obvious in one glance, then readable in a few more

-The second is scan-level, where the reader moves through the criteria and understands the differences without rereading the whole graphic from the top.
+The second is scan-level.
+Once the overall contrast is visible, they should be able to move through the criteria and understand the differences without rereading the whole graphic from the top.

 Use short comparison language, not paragraph language